Prasadbonela/Radian-Comparator/README.md

 ## Description

-In this task, your goal is to implement `RadianComparator` which simply compares two double values.
+In this task, your goal is to implement `RadianComparator`, which simply compares two double values.
-The catch here is that you will be comparing not just some values, but radians, a unit of angular measure.
+The catch here is that you will be comparing not just some values but radians, a unit of angular measure.
 Also, periods should be ignored.
-The period is equal to _2π_, so using the provided definitions angles of `a` and `a + 2nπ` radians are equal.
-Ultimately, the angles are compared in the range `[0..2π)`, and all other values must be mapped on that range by subtracting or adding the required number of periods.
+The period is equal to **2π**, so using the provided definitions, angles of **a** and **a + 2πn** radians are equal.
+Ultimately, the angles are compared in the range **[0..2π)**, and all other values must be mapped on that range by subtracting or adding the required number of periods.

 Here are some examples of equal angles:
 ```